Caoimhinv/pands-project2021/README.md

 The first major point to emerge is that the setosa species has a much lower mean petal length and width than the other 2 varieties.
 The virginica has the highest mean petal length but surprisingly the setosa has the highest mean petal width.
 The standard deviations are all much lower suggesting much less variance when each species is taken in isolation.

+### Part4 <a name="Part4"></a>
 Next, I created a **.copy()** of the iris dataset **iris2** so I could perform some further calculations on it without affecting the rest of the subsequent code.
 I decided to add all of the attributes on each row and create a new column entitled **totals**.
 I also created a column for the **mean** of each row.
-A version of this new dataset is saved as a csv file entitled **iris_data_sets_with_totals.csv** in the repositry.
+I used the following code:

+    iris2 = iris.copy()
+    cols = iris2.columns
+    original_columns = iris2[cols[0:4]]
+    iris2["totals"] = original_columns.sum(axis=1)
+    iris2["mean"] = original_columns.mean(axis=1)

+I reordered the columns with species last, for consistency with the original dataset.
 I then isolated each species and printed the **head** of each with the new columns, and then calculated the mean and standard deviation for the **totals** column.
 I could have used **describe()** again but I'm not sure how much useful extra information that would produce.
 We can clearly see a distinction here with the setosa species appearing considerably smaller, with a relatively low standard deviation.
 The others are a little closer in dimension with a higher SD.

-All of the above calculations, along with some formatting, were saved as variables and then printed to the file <outputted_iris_data_textfile.txt> using the **writeslines()** method.
-This file can be viewed in the repositry.
+All of the above calculations, along with some formatting, are saved as variables in the file **text_analysis.py**.
+They are able to view when the main program is run in **analysis.py**.
+There is also an option here to save an overview of everything to file.
+An example of the outputted file called **outputted_iris_data_textfile.txt** can be found in the repositry.

 ## Visualisation <a name="Visualisation"></a>
+As with the previous text-based part of the project, the plotting and visualisations also started life in the main script but migrated to their own file later (**plot_functions.py**).
+I enjoyed this part of the project and maybe got carried away with some of the formatting hence the mountain of code!
+It seemed to make sense to create functions for each plot, as waiting for all of the plots to **show** each time the program ran became rather cumbersome!
+The functions are called only when requested through the menu interface so the process is more more economic with the memory.
+We used **matplotlib.pyplot** and **seaborn** for this section, imported as **plt** and **sns** respectively.

+>**matplotlib.pyplot** - "...is a state-based interface to matplotlib.
+It provides a MATLAB-like way of plotting.
+Pyplot is mainly intended for interactive plots and simple cases of programmatic plot generation."
+>**seaborn** - "... is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics."

-Visualising data can make it much easier to interpret and present, so I put a lot of energy into this aspect of the project.
+The visualising of data makes it much easier to interpret and present.
 The libraries **matplotlib.pyplot**, and its relative **seaborn**, contain many powerful and highly effective analysis and visualisation tools, so I endeavoured to get the most of them that I could.
 I've set a global colour theme and grid style (**.set_style()**) for all of the visualisations to give a bit of consistency.
 I spent a lot of time formatting a lot of the stylitic elements including the various font sizes and styles; the legends; marker sizes and styles; linestyles and sizes, etc. This was both to make everything more aesthetically pleasing and also to make the information clearer and easier to interpret and understand.
-All of the plots are created in functions for ease of recalling in the second part of this program, and are saved to the folder **Images** in this repositry.
+All of the plots are created in functions for ease of recalling in the second part of this program.
+There is also an option in each function to save the plot to file - examples are already saved to the folder **Images** in this repositry.

 ### Heatmap <a name="Heatmap"></a>

-- **heatmap**
+>*"**heatmap** is a data visualization technique that shows magnitude of a phenomenon as color in two dimensions."*

 We begin by creating a heatmap based on the correlation we investigated above.
 We save **iris.corr()** as the variable **iris_hm** and then create the heatmap with seaborn **sns.heatmap()**. **annot=True** prints the values on each square, while **cmap="cubehelix"** is the colour palette used.
 Unfortunately my own colour themes weren't really that effective here so I went with one of the defaults.

 ![heatmap](./Images/heatmap.png)

 The findings are very clear when presented like this with the darker areas representing the least correlation and vice versa.

 ### Boxplot <a name="Boxplot"></a>

-- **box plot**
->"A boxplot is a standardized way of displaying the distribution of data based on a five number summary (“minimum”, first quartile (Q1), median, third quartile (Q3), and “maximum”).
+>*"A **boxplot** is a standardized way of displaying the distribution of data based on a five number summary (“minimum”, first quartile (Q1), median, third quartile (Q3), and “maximum”).
 It can tell you about your outliers and what their values are.
-It can also tell you if your data is symmetrical, how tightly your data is grouped, and if and how your data is skewed."
+It can also tell you if your data is symmetrical, how tightly your data is grouped, and if and how your data is skewed."*

 ![boxplot explained](./Images/box_plot_explained2.png)

 The box plot seemed to be the best place to start to get an overall impression of the data.
-We started with an overall boxplot taking in all of the data at once:
+We started with an overall boxplot taking in all of the data at once.

 ![overall boxplot](./Images/boxplot.png)

 I created this boxplot with seaborn **sns.boxplot()**.
-I formatted the **linewidth** and **fliersize** (diamonds representing outliers), and set the colour palette to my customised **color_theme2**.
+I formatted the **linewidth** and **fliersize** (diamonds representing outliers), and set the colour palette to my customised **color_theme2** (required 4 colours as opposed to 3).
 I formatted the **ticks_params** a little (**axis='both', which='major', labelsize=7**), and the **ylabel** - **"(cm)", fontsize=7, fontname='fantasy'**.
 I'm using the **fantasy** font and trying to use the same fontsizes globally for each element for consistency.
 The xlabel didn't need anything more than the class names which are there by default.

 We can see here clearly all the relative dimensions of each element.
 Sepal_length has the greatest individual value, and highest median value, while petal_width has the smallest individual value and lowest median.
 Petal_length has the greatest dispersion while the sepal width has the least.
 We saw this information already in the text analysis above but it is much easier to appreciate when presented in this manner.
 A normal distribution would be where all 4 quartiles are relatively even.
 We can see here that sepal_length is the closest in that regard, while both petal dimensions are quite skewed.
 Sepal_width contains quite a few outliers.